LTRData/dokan-dotnet/README.md

 ## This fork

-This is a for of https://github.com/dokan-dev/dokan-dotnet
+This is a fork of https://github.com/dokan-dev/dokan-dotnet

 The main goal of this fork is improved performance by less garbage collector and heap allocation pressure, at the cost of dropping compatibility with older